xylian-site/DeepSpeed/deepspeed/compile/README.md

 Here is the signature of the `compile` method.
 Internally, it calls `compile` API of PyTorch with the specified `backend` and `compile_kwargs`.
 You can pass optimization passes to the `passes` argument as a list of strings.
 Each string is the name of the optimization pass.
-When `passes` is `None`, DeepCompile uses the default optimization passes (We detail cutom optimization passes later).
+When `passes` is `None`, DeepCompile uses the default optimization passes (We detail custom optimization passes later).

 ```python
 def compile(self,